josercruz01/hsoptions/README.md

     age = make ("age", "age of the user", [maybeParser intParser])
 ```

-The function `maybeParser` is a wrapper for a parser of any type that
-converts that parser to a `Maybe` data type, allowing the value to be
+The function `maybeParser` is a wrapper for a parser of any type that converts that parser to a `Maybe` data type, allowing the value to be `Nothing`.
-`Nothing`.
 This is used mostly for optional flags.

-Instead of `intParser` the user can specify his custom function to parse
-the string value to the corresponding flag type.
-This is useful to allow
-the user to create flags of any custom type.
+Instead of `intParser` the user can specify his custom function to parse the string value to the corresponding flag type.
+This is useful to allow the user to create flags of any custom type.

 Process flags
 -----------------------------------

-To process the flags the `processMain` method is used.
-This method serves
-as a middle man between the real `main` and the flag processing.
+To process the flags the `processMain` function is used.
+This function serves as a middle man between the real `main` and the flag processing.
 Takes 5 arguments:

 * The description of the program: used when printing the help text.
 * A collection of all the defined flags